SlimeVR/SlimeVR-Docs-Site/defines_guide.md

+---
+layout: page
+title: Defines.h file
+nav_order: 5
+---
-# DIY GUIDE FOR DEFINES.H FILE
+# DIY guide for defines.h file

 **To use this project with your specific configuration, you need to make changes in defines.h file**